 $141.90 per month x 12 months = $1,702.80 per year

-If the volunteer stayed with the organization for the average volunteer lifespan (2.4 years), then their LTV would be $4,086.72.
+If the volunteer stays with the organization for the average volunteer lifespan (2.4 years), their LTV would be $4,086.72.

 $1,702.80 per year x 2.4 years = LTV of $4,086.72

-To find the average hourly wages for different jobs or tasks, resources like the U.S. Bureau of Labor Statistics, Indeed, and Glassdoor can help a lot.
-Simply type in the job role and enter your ZIP code to see the fair estimate for your area.
+To find average hourly wages for different jobs or tasks, you can use resources like the U.S. Bureau of Labor Statistics, Indeed, and Glassdoor.
+Simply type in the job role and your ZIP code to get a fair estimate for your area.

 Benefits of Tracking LTV of Volunteers

-It’s essential for nonprofit organizations to track metrics like volunteer LTV to maximize the positive impact they can have.
-Volunteers who reliably show up multiple times a month over the course of several years are extraordinarily valuable, and nonprofits should be striving to acquire these kinds of passionate, hardworking individuals.
+Nonprofits need to track metrics like volunteer LTV to maximize their positive impact.
+Volunteers who show up regularly over several years are incredibly valuable, and nonprofits should aim to attract these kind of committed, hardworking individuals.

 Ways to Boost LTV

-If you want to increase the average LTV of your volunteers, making sure that each individual feels heard, appreciated, and supported is crucial.
-Each organization is different, so there is no one-size-fits-all solution to boosting volunteer engagement and retention.
+To boost the average LTV of your volunteers, it's vital to ensure each person feels heard, appreciated, and supported.
+Each organization is unique, so there isn't a one-size-fits-all solution for enhancing volunteer engagement and retention.

 However, all nonprofits can simplify the volunteer recruitment and training processes with Civic Champs!
 Our goal at Civic Champs is to help nonprofit organizations achieve their objectives and make positive, long-lasting changes in cities around the world.
 With our intuitive, easy-to-use platform, you can spend less time on repetitive tasks and more time focusing on the things that really matter.
 Schedule a demo today to see how we can help your nonprofit thrive!